dymaczew/fs20icam/LabGuides/Exercise7/README.md

 Under Details:
 - Type `pythonReqHighResponseTimePolicy` for the policy name *Hint: doublecheck this entry.
 It must match the Event Policy for the Runbook to match.*
 - Provide a description of your choice
+  *Note that description is mandatory.*

 Under Threshold:
 - Clear the current selection for Resource type by clicking the blue   and select Python Application Runtime under the resource type pull-down